Arjunbadola/arjunbadola.github.io/_posts/2020-08-02-ccl products india ltd analysis the moat business you might be looking for.md

 15. CCL Products (India) Ltd by just installing few equipments can increase their Vietnam capacity by 15,000 MT and 5000 MT in India.
 16. Finally coffee is the second most traded commodity in the world after oil.
 Also, we know that caffeine is addictive so this gives us broader view that demand will be there.

-About the Management:
+**About the Management**

-In Prof. Sanjay Bakshi’s article, Seven Intelligent Fanatics from India, he inverts the management analysis and gives four elements of dumb behavior which are as follows:
+In Prof. Sanjay Bakshi’s article, [Seven Intelligent Fanatics from India](https://fundooprofessor.wordpress.com/2015/07/10/intelligent-fanatics/), he inverts the management analysis and gives four elements of dumb behavior which are as follows:

 1. Over-aggression, usually expressed in the form of excessive leverage;
 2. Growth without any regard to profitability;